 The sun hits the angled lid and it produces heat inside the box to keep crops growing well past the normal gardening season.
 A cold frame is especially helpful for those in regions where winter hits hard – ie. Cleveland.
 The cold frame box actually works much like the milk jug greenhouses I make every year.

 Normally gardening season is wrapping up in October.
 But these photos were taken on December 10 when I was still picking fresh lettuce outside.
 There’s another reason why I like the cold frame, too.
-Deer and other critters cannot get in the box.
+Deer and other critters such as rabbits cannot get in the box.
 Without animal predators your chances of success at growing a garden in the winter are much higher!